arispelgremory/agent-credential-vault/README.md

 ## Project Description

 AgentSafe is a secure access layer that allows AI agents to perform real-world actions without ever seeing user credentials.
 Users save their credentials into an encrypted offline Credential Vault which decrypts and executes API calls on demand through a verified MCP server.
 Every agent action is validated, policy-checked, and immutably logged on Hedera HCS.
 AgentSafe enables safe, auditable, revocable delegated access, empowering agents to schedule meetings, send emails, or manage data through a range of MCP servers while keeping credentials fully protected.
+Demo video: https://youtu.be/HJutd6kCk0w

 Core Components: